Garden Tips

 Bulbs We all enjoy the tulips and daffodils when they finally make their appearance.
 But those crocuses are amazing.
 They push their heads up and say to the world, “Ready or not, here comes spring!”

 Spring blooming bulbs need their green leaves during the early summer to feed the bulb for next years blooms.
 Cut off seed heads after petals have fallen but not the leaves.
-To hide them, plant some annuals or perennials with shallow roots over top or around them, e.g. sweet alyssum, California poppies, lady’s mantel, perennial geranium, and many annuals.
+To hide them, plant some annuals or perennials with shallow roots over top or around them, e.g. sweet alyssum, lady's mantel, perennial geranium, hostas and or annuals.

 Most of the spring flowering bulbs need full sun.
 But you can cheat a little with this because during the spring most shade trees haven’t produced a full set of leaves yet.
 You can usually get enough sun to have successful bulbs.
 Don’t count on this in deep shade.